Free Shipping Orders $35+

 by Team Alpha |

-Lecithin is an important staple ingredient for any cannabis kitchen.
+Lecithin is an important staple ingredient for any kitchen infusion.
 It may be new to you, but it’s highly helpful in making edibles.
-Whether your making cannabutter or cannaoil, we recommend using lecithin for your infusions.
+Whether your making c_butter or c_oil, we recommend using lecithin for your infusions.

 What is lecithin?